Pride and Prejudice: LLM Amplifies Self-Bias in Self-Refinement: Abstract

 \section{Abstract}

-Recent studies show that self-feedback improves large language models (LLMs) on certain tasks while worsens other tasks.
-We discovered that such a contrary is due to LLM's bias towards their own output.
+Recent studies show that large language models (LLMs) improve their performance through self-feedback on certain tasks while degrade on others.
+We discovered that such a contrary is due to LLM's bias in evaluating their own output.
 In this paper, we formally define LLM's self-bias -- the tendency to favor its own generation -- using two statistics.
-We analyze six LLMs on translation, constrained text generation, and mathematical reasoning tasks.
+We analyze six LLMs (GPT-4, GPT-3.5, Gemini, LLaMA2, Mixtral and DeepSeek) on translation, constrained text generation, and mathematical reasoning tasks.
 We find that self-bias is prevalent in all examined LLMs across multiple languages and tasks.
 Our analysis reveals that while the self-refine pipeline improves the fluency and understandability of model outputs, it further amplifies self-bias.
 To mitigate such biases, we discover that larger model size and external feedback with accurate assessment can significantly reduce bias in the self-refine pipeline, leading to actual performance improvement in downstream tasks.
+The code and data are released at \url{https://github.com/xu1998hz/llm\_self\_bias}.